salesforce/bazel-vscode-java/docs/troubleshoot.md

 instead of _{ } Java_ when an `X.java` editor is open, then click on that to make VSC switch to _Standard_ Java Mode.

+We recommend to add `"java.server.launchMode": "Standard"` to your repo's `.vscode/settings.json`.

 ## Hard Reset

 1. Close (all of) your VSC windows